ZHANG66630/ISMI/README.md

   - modle/: Code for model definition.
   - utils.py: Code for metric calculations and some data preparation.
   - ISMI.py: Code for the functions used in training and evaluation.
-  - main.py: Train or evaluate our DFHD Model.
+  - main.py: Train or evaluate our IMSI Model.

 ## STEP1:Package Dependency